 Your family doctor is usually the first person to approach in relation to mental health concerns.
 Many people go to their family doctor (GP) with mental health problems such as depression or anxiety.
 In some cases, the GP may refer the person to a mental health professional such as a psychiatrist, clinical psychologist or addiction counsellor.
-In an emergency situation, when your GP is not available, you may access the mental health services through your local mental health unit or hospital.
+In an emergency situation, when your GP is not available, you can contact a GP out-of-hours service or access the mental health services through your local mental health unit or hospital.

 The mental health service has changed considerably over the last twenty years or so.
 This has resulted in the development of better care and a more supportive service to individuals with mental illness.
 The Expert Group on Mental Health Policy produced the 2006 report A Vision for Change to provide a ten-year policy framework for Government.

 The Health Service Executive (HSE) provides a range of community-based mental health services.
 The mental health team normally includes a consultant psychiatrist, registrar in psychiatry, and nurses.
 In many areas, the services of an addiction counsellor, psychologist, social worker and occupational therapist are available.

 An out-patient appointment will usually occur within a few weeks of referral or, in an emergency, an immediate appointment may be arranged.
 The psychiatrist will meet with you to discuss your mental health problems and to explain the treatment options available, which may include a course of medication.

 Treatment options include out-patient care: out-patient clinics (clients referred by GPs), day hospitals, day centres, home visits from the mental health team, referral to clinical psychological services, referral to addiction counselling services, access to social work or occupational therapy services and referral back to your GP for continuous care.

 In-patient care, normally of short duration, is provided when a person is admitted to a psychiatric unit in hospital.